Sydney Metro West: Major construction and tunnelling

 Early works to prepare for tunnelling commenced in 2020 with tunnelling on the central and western sections of the line expected to begin in 2023.
+Early works began in The Bays area in November 2020 to prepare for the arrival of tunnel boring machines in 2022.
+This was later pushed back to 2023.
+Media reports in 2021 suggested that difficulty in excavation and property acquisition in Sydney CBD for the Hunter Street station risked escalating costs on the project.

 In January 2023 it was announced that the emergency exits in tunnels on the Metro West and Metro Western Sydney Airport lines will be spaced at 240 m where possible, matching the existing lines.